AsrielDreemurrGM/Grade_Average_Calculator/README.md

     <strong>JavaScript</strong>.
     It allows adding activities with grades, prevents duplicates, and calculates a final average compared to a minimum score.
-    This project is static and not responsive.
+    This project is now responsive.
 </p>
 <p>
     🔗 Live Demo: <a href="https://grade-average-calculator-asrdrgm.vercel.app/" target="_blank">View on Vercel</a>